MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/limitations-for-stretch-database.md

 ### Constraints

-- Uniqueness is not enforced for UNIQUE constraints and PRIMARY KEY constraints in the Azure table that contains the migrated data.
+- Uniqueness isn't enforced for UNIQUE constraints and PRIMARY KEY constraints in the Azure table that contains the migrated data.

 ### DML operations